SALTIRE Emerging Researcher SchemeSERENE: Solutions from Emerging Researcher Exchanges: The role of the Natural Environment

 - Subsistence will be limited to £60 per day (all receipts must be retained)

-- As an awardee you would be enrolled in the Saltire Emerging Researcher Scheme Alumni and be requested to attend a cohort event later in 2022
+- As an awardee you would be enrolled in the Saltire Emerging Researcher Scheme Alumni and be requested to attend a cohort event in February and Autumn 2022

 - Any changes to planned exchanges must be approved by SAGES